Beat the coronavirus blues with free streaming, magazines, audiobooks, video games and more

 - 90-day Amazon Music HD subscription: Wait, Amazon Music has an HD option?
 I honestly had no idea.
 And what does "HD" mean?
 In this case higher bit rates, otherwise known as better sound quality.
 Spotify maxes out at a bit rate of 320 kilobits per second, while Amazon HD delivers up to 850Kbps for its 50-million song library -- and up to a whopping 3,730Kbps for millions of songs in "Ultra HD" format.
 This extended trial is available only for new Amazon Music subscribers.
 After that, you'll get billed at the regular rate of $14.99 a month (or $12.99 if you're an Amazon Prime subscriber) unless you cancel.

-- 3-month Deezer Premium subscription: Speaking of hi-fi music, Deezer promises CD-quality lossless streaming -- and right now you can get a HiFi subscription free for three months.
-That's a $45 value.
+- 3-month Deezer HiFi subscription: Speaking of hi-fi music, Deezer promises CD-quality lossless streaming -- and right now you can get a hi-fi subscription free for three months.
+That's a $60 value.
 As with Amazon Music, you'll continue getting billed after that unless you cancel.

 - Sirius XM free streaming: Between now and May 15, SiriusXM is offering unlimited free streaming through its web portal and mobile apps.
 Normally $13 monthly, the plan includes not only all the regular channels, but also Howard Stern.